samz905/img2latex/README.md

 # LaTeX Converter

-A modern web application that converts images containing mathematical equations to LaTeX code using AI.
+A web application that converts images containing mathematical equations to LaTeX code using AI.
 Built with Next.js and Supabase.

 ## Features